boxcutter/fedora/README.md

 The variable `HEADLESS` can be set to run Packer in headless mode.
 Set `HEADLESS := true`, the default is false.

-Another use for `Makefile.local` is to override the default locations for the Fedora install ISO files.

-For Fedora, the ISO path variables are:

-* FEDORA21_X86_64
-* FEDORA20_X86_64
-* FEDORA19_X86_64
-* FEDORA18_X86_64
-* FEDORA21_I386
-* FEDORA20_I386
-* FEDORA19_I386
-* FEDORA18_I386
+The variable `PACKER` can be used to set the path to the packer binary.
+The default is `packer`.

-This override is commonly used to speed up Packer builds by pointing at pre-downloaded ISOs instead of using the default download Internet URLs:
+The variable `ISO_PATH` can be used to set the path to a directory with OS install images.
+This override is commonly used to speed up Packer builds by pointing at pre-downloaded ISOs instead of using the default download Internet URLs.
-`FEDORA20_X86_64 := file:///Volumes/Fedora-20-x86_64-DVD.iso`

 ### Acknowledgments